bogdankuzzmin/burger-builder/README.md

 A simple application where you can build a delicious burger.

-Demo: link will be later
+Demo: link will be later.